OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ## Evaluating the product

+[I think this section does not make a contribution and should be flushed]

 The outcome of the assembly method is a new version of OTT.
 There are various ways to evaluate a taxonomy.

 1. The ultimate determinant of correctness is scientific and
-bibliographic: are these all the taxa, are they given the right names, and do the stand in the correct relationship to one another?  - Nobody has the answers to all of these questions; without original taxonomic research, the best we can do is compare to the best available understanding, as reflected in the current scientific literature.
+bibliographic: are these all the taxa, are they given the right names, and do they stand in the correct relationship to one another?  - Nobody has the answers to all of these questions; without original taxonomic research, the best we can do is compare to the best available understanding, as reflected in the current scientific literature.